 - Cool to room temperature before bottling, after discarding the geranium leaves.

-I’ve tried this syrup on top of crepes, ice cream, waffles, creams, Greek yoghurt, cakes, in milk shakes, in drinks (cocktails) etc.
+I’ve tried this syrup on top of crepes, ice cream, waffles, creams, Greek yoghurt, cakes, in milk shakes, in drinks (cocktails), in savory recipes, in vinaigrettes, etc.

 You may also like: